Bookkeeping vs. Accounting for Small Businesses (What You Actually Need in 2026)

 Purpose | Keeps financial records accurate and up to date | Provides strategic financial insights and planning |

-Tasks | Transaction recording, reconciling accounts, managing invoices | Financial statement preparation, tax planning, business advisory |
+Tasks | Transaction recording, reconciling accounts, and managing invoices | Financial statement preparation, tax planning, and business advisory services |

 Required for Compliance? | Yes, to keep accurate records | Yes, for tax filing, reporting, and strategic decisions |